1. What Tetralysal is and what it is used for

 Tetralysal attacks the bacteria that are one of the main causes of acne.
 The name of these bacteria is propionibacterium acnes.

 This medicine can also be used to treat many other infections caused by bacteria.
-If you are not sure why you have been prescribed this medicine, talk to your doctor.
+If you are not sure why you have been prescribed this medicine, talk to

-2. Before you take Tetralysal
+2. What you need to know before you take Tetralysal

 Do not take Tetralysal if:

 - you are pregnant, planning to become pregnant or are breast-feeding

 - you are allergic to lymecycline or to other tetracycline antibiotics such as doxycycline or any of the other ingredients of this medicine (listed in

 section 6).
 An allergic reaction may include either a rash or itching